Introduction

 spec:

-# name of the virtual machine
+# virtual machine name

 virtualMachineName: linux-vm

-# operation for migration
+# operation to evict

 type: Evict